 Phone 020 7930 8422 to make an appointment.

-Due to the increased security at New Zealand House, you must bring your passport or suitable government issued photographic identification to gain access to the High Commission.
+You must bring your passport or suitable government issued photographic identification to gain access to the High Commission.

 Please note the following: